abesford/seizzmic-site-0c00b/src/pages/index.md

         content: >-
           Lasting change depends on you setting out a compelling vision for the future, and getting everyone working towards it.
-We have a deep understanding of technology, we

-          how you are going to applying the culture, processes, business models & technologies of the internet-era.
+We have a deep understanding of technology, and can help you work out the internet-era processes, business models and technologies that will work for you.

           Automate or rebuild?
 What can you do with your data?
 How to stay secure?
-With our experience, we can help you establish and weave together the best choices for your situation.
+We use our experience to help you weave together the best choices for your situation.

           We're independent and we aren't here to sell you any one solution.
-We can help you navigate the vast array of approaches, products and services on offer.
+          We'll impartially help you navigate the vast array of approaches, products and services on offer.
         actions:
           - label: Our thinking
             url: /blog